maiko254/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups - Script that prints all the groups the current user is part of.
 3-new_owner - Script that changes the owner of the file hello to the user betty.
 4-empty - Script that creates an empty file called hello.
+5-execute - Script that adds execute permission to the owner of the file hello.